Frameworks & Arguments

 Performance Problems

 Every project I take on starts with the same five questions.
 Not a needs analysis template.
-Not a stakeholder form.
 Five questions that separate a training problem from a performance problem.

 01